Common questions about Agriculture, Environment and Animal Care industry placements

 It may be that you can offer a placement with another organisation that you’re working with in your supply chain or perhaps a customer or a partner or an outsourced function, allowing students to experience two aspects of the industry.

-If you do not have a partnership where you think this might work, ask the college or school you are working with if they can facilitate a shared placement.
+If you do not have a partnership where you think this might work, ask the school or college you are working with if they can facilitate a shared placement.

 Time getting students up to speed